dbt-labs/docs.getdbt.com/website/docs/docs/guides/database-specific-guides/creating-date-partitioned-tables.md

 </File>

 To make this model more dynamic, we can use the `dbt.partition_range` macro to generate a list of 8-digit dates in a specified range.
-Further, dbt provides a handy macro, `date_sharded_table`, for getting a date-sharded table by its prefix for a given date.
+Further, dbt provides a handy macro, `date_sharded_table`, for getting a date-sharded <Term id="table" /> by its prefix for a given date.
 Together, this looks like:

 <File name='partitioned_range.sql'>